 Divided into two sections, one covered and one outdoor, the Phuket Weekend Market stretches out across a large area.
 It gets very lively after sunset and exploring it is an experience.

 Hundreds of stalls offer up every conceivable Thai food street dish, as well as tourist souvenirs, cheap T-shirts, clothes, watches, handbags, shoes, phone accessories, and much more.
-Well worth to check out if you are in a shopping mood.
+Well worth checking out if you are in a shopping mood.

 We’ve put Phuket Weekend Night Market last on the list for a couple of reasons.
 Most importantly because it’s a little out of the way if you are staying in the old part of Phuket Town.
 You need to take a taxi or a Grab car, and it’s about a 10-minute drive.
 And while it is enormous and undoubtedly has the most variety of goods for sale, it is not as charming as, for instance, the Sunday Night Market or Indy Market.